Male infertility due to varicocele

-Interventional radiologists are leaders of minimally invasive, catheter-based treatments.
+Interventional radiologists are leaders in minimally invasive, catheter-based treatments.
 These methods are often less painful, better tolerated and have quicker recovery time than conventional surgery.
-Varicocele embolization is one such treatment.

 Varicocele embolization (also known as “catheter-directed embolization”) is a minimally invasive treatment performed by interventional radiologists.
 First, a tiny incision is made in the groin.
 Next, a thin catheter, resembling a strand of spaghetti, is passed through the vein and directed towards the varicoceles.
 The interventional radiologist injects X-ray dye to better see the veins.
 After locating the varicoceles, the interventional radiologist injects tiny coils to prevent blood flow to the varicoceles, reducing the pressure in the veins.

 Throughout the treatment, the patient is awake but relaxed and pain free.
 Patients are observed for approximately 2-3 hours after the treatment before being discharged home on the same day.